fbpx

 Spice up this honey rum cake recipe

-• Fill the center of the dessert with the finely chopped candied nuts of your choice.
+5. Fill the center of the cake with finely chopped candied nuts of your choice to add a crunchy texture.

 How to Make Rum Cake